-The 246 Prairie Avenue property was acquired by the PRA in late 2022 following the former Urban League of Rhode Island announcement the site would need to be redeveloped.
-As was announced at the Urban League in December 2022, the existing building is unsafe and is slated to be demolished in fall/winter 2024.
-This site work is scheduled to begin in late September.
-Demolition is expected to begin in late October.
+The 246 Prairie Avenue property was acquired by the Providence Redevelopment Agency (PRA) in late 2022 following the Urban League of Rhode Island’s announcement that the site would need to be redeveloped.
+As was announced in 2022, the existing building was unsafe and was demolished in Fall 2024.

 Project Team

-Dwayne Keys, a long-time resident and advocate for Providence’s Southside community, will serve as the Community Facilitator throughout the engagement process.
+Community Facilitator: Dwayne Keys, a long-time resident and advocate for Providence’s Southside community, will serve as the Community Facilitator throughout the engagement process.
 With over 20 years of experience working with community groups across Providence and Rhode Island, Dwayne brings a wealth of expertise in neighborhood initiatives.

 - Beverly Ledbetter of Urban League of RI